 Not that there’s something so terribly wrong with us.

 Healing self blame

-1. By setting an emotional boundary around what is ours and what is not ours.
+1. Set an emotional boundary around what is yours and what is not yours.

 Most people who are highly sensitive tend to be overresponsible.
 They tend to take responsibility for things that aren’t theirs – like the fact that they were hurt, the feelings and experiences of others, or even for life’s very imperfection!